Supplemental Feeding for the Wildlife Tax Exemption in Texas

 I assume that the supplemental feeding you referred is for deer, but unfortunately supplemental feeding can not be used as a qualifying practice for deer because of the loose acreage restriction/argument.
 On properties where this practice can be used, landowners must feed free-choice pelleted feeds of at least 16 percent protein year-round to qualify under supplemental feeding for white-tailed deer.
 It would not hurt to put supplemental feeding in your management plan, but we will also have to write in three qualifying management practices in the plan as well.

 We charge a $250 fee for customized wildlife management plans that will allow your property to qualify for the wildlife tax valuation.
-We have a good working knowledge of most parts of the state so we do not typically make site visits, but we can if wanted.
-For site visits, we charge $40 per hour and $0.55 per mile.
+We have a good working knowledge of most parts of the state so we DO NOT typically make site visits, but we can if requested.
+For site visits, we charge $80 per hour and $0.55 per mile.
 We provide the most economical wildlife exemption plans, but it is important to note that we do not represent you or your property to the appraisal district nor do we file your plan for you.
 We can develop a specific, qualifying management plan for you that will allow you to meet the requirements for the wildlife tax valuation.